MISP/misp-book/automation/README.md

 ~~~
 {
     "name": "\/admin\/organisations\/add API description",
-    "description": "POST an Organisation object in JSON format to this API to create a new organsiation.",
+    "description": "POST an Organisation object in JSON format to this API to create a new organisation.",
     "mandatory_fields": [
         "name"
     ],